-Most older Australians, who are no longer able to support themselves at home, will be eligible for government funding when moving into residential care.
+Most older Australians who are no longer able to support themselves at home will be eligible for government funding when moving into residential care.

-Work out the costs
+Step 2: Work out the costs

 - Daily care fee

-- Accommodation Cost
+- Accommodation cost

 This is for your accommodation in the home.
 Some residents will pay nothing, and their cost will be paid by the Australian Government, while others will need to pay an amount based on their Asset & Income Assessment, and agreed with the aged care home.
 Manor Court’s maximum accommodation cost is $400,000.

 You can find a list of homes in your area on the My Aged Care website.
-The best way to find the right home is to book a tour and view the facility.
-Word & mouth from families and the residents, is often the best guide.
+The best way to find the right home is to book a tour and view the facility, and talk with families and the residents.

 To make an application to a home, you need to provide the home with: